 In some cases, interventional procedures may be considered for managing neuropathic pain:

-The management and treatment of neuropathic pain should be tailored to each individual patient, taking into account the underlying cause, symptom severity, and overall health status.
+The management and treatment of neuropathic pain should be individualised for each patient, taking into account the underlying cause, symptom severity, and overall health status.
 A combination of pharmacological, non-pharmacological, and interventional approaches may be necessary to achieve optimal pain relief and improve the quality of life for those living with neuropathic pain.

-While mild, transient tingling or numbness may not be cause for alarm, certain symptoms warrant prompt medical attention to address potential nerve damage and prevent the progression of neuropathic pain.
-If you experience any of the following, it's important to see a doctor:
+While mild, transient tingling or numbness may not be a cause for concern, certain symptoms warrant prompt medical attention to address potential nerve damage and prevent the progression of neuropathic pain.
+If you experience any of the following, it is important to see a doctor:

 ...View more